Reoccurring Problems with Soap

 But as usually it turns out to be a different issue.
 In my last case

-used inconsistent namespaces that got me confused.
+the wsdl used inconsistent namespaces that got me confused.

 If there are indeed namespace issues, do one of: